Shippable/admiral/releaseNotes/master.md

         1. After opting-in, there are a couple of [API changes](http://docs.shippable.com/platform/api/api-overview/) that you need to be aware of if you use the `POST /clusterNodes` route:
             - `clusterId` will be a required field.
 This refers to the node pool ID to which you want to add the node.
 You can obtain this by accessing the `GET /clusters` route.
             - `initScript` will no longer support the old script names.
 The new script names can be [found here](https://github.com/Shippable/node/tree/master/initScripts).
 For example, to init a x86_64, Ubuntu 16.04 node and install Docker 17.06, you will use: `x86_64/Ubuntu_16.04/Docker_17.06.sh`
+  - **Ignore provider deployments when removing syncRepo**: When deleting a syncRepo, you can now tell Shippable to avoid removing deployments from the provider.
+This allows you to remove your syncRepo and all of its children without disrupting any running container service deployments you might have.
+See [syncRepo docs](http://docs.shippable.com/platform/tutorial/workflow/crud-syncrepo/#deleting-a-syncrepo) for more info.
+  - **Show the number of remaining builds for free accounts**: Displays remaining builds for the current month.
+This is displayed for free users using private repository who have a limit of 150 builds per month.
+  - **Configurable timeout in deploy jobs**: The duration to wait for a deployment to become stable can be configured with `maxWaitTime`.
+See the [deploy job documentation](http://docs.shippable.com/platform/workflow/job/deploy/) for more information.

 ## Fixes
   - **Improve error logging of gitRepo in rSync**: Improved error logging for gitRepo resources by adding the resource name and reason why the resource is marked inconsistent during rSync processing.